-A student journalist from your country or a country where your other working language is spoken is writing an article about the Fairtrade Foundation and has come to the University of Surrey to talk to James about the University and about the University's Fairtrade status in particular
+A student journalist from your country or a country where your other working language is spoken is writing an article about the Fairtrade Foundation and has come to the University of Surrey to talk to James about the University Fairtrade status in particular.

-I'm James Newby, Director of Trading at the University, so my role involves looking after the shops and the retail, catering, all the trading activities, lots of income-generating activities that the University does.
+I'm James Newby, Director of Trading at the University, so my role involves looking after the shape and the retail, catering, all the trading activities, lots of income-generating activities that the University does.
 So you're sitting up in my office which is in the administrative centre of the University on the eighth floor of Senate House.